Maharashtra State Electricity Distribution Company Limited

 Latest

-The most recent in-state generation stack for Maharashtra is dominated by coal at 76.8% of the metered mix.
-Grid carbon intensity is 895 gCO2/kWh.
+The latest modeled in-state generation mix for Maharashtra is dominated by Coal at 64.0%.
+Grid carbon intensity is 612 gCO2/kWh.

 Hourly disaggregation for Maharashtra is awaiting the cross-project Atlas DISCOM Disaggregation tier-A endpoint; once it lands the live page will surface P10/P50/P90 bands without any FE change.